-14. November 2016 “From Semiology to Deconstruction: Metaphysics and Subject”, in Research in Architecture, edited by Giorgos Parmenidis, Athens National Technical University of Athens, p.
-374-399.
+November 2016: Marianna Charitonidou, “From Semiology to Deconstruction: Metaphysics and Subject”, in Giorgos Parmenidis, ed., Research in Architecture (Athens: National Technical University of Athens, 2016), 374-399.

-September 2016 Publication of my article “From the Search for a Helleno-centric Modernity to a Multiplicity of the Present: ‘Greekness’ in Architecture or Architecture in Greece?” in Greek architecture in the 20th and 21st century, edited by Andreas Giacumacatos (Athens: Gutenberg) ISBN 978-960-01-1794-3
+September 2016 Publication of my article “From the Search for a Helleno-centric Modernity to a Multiplicity of the Present: ‘Greekness’ in Architecture or Architecture in Greece?” in Andreas Giacumacatos, ed., Greek architecture in the 20th and 21st century (Athens: Gutenberg, 2016).
+ISBN: 978-960-01-1794-3

 In order to shed light on the ways in which the adoption of a historiographical point of view regarding the construction of national identity can be depicted through the conception of architecture exhibitions we could compare the following two exhibitions: World War II and the American Dream: How Wartime Building Changed a Nation National, which took place at the Building Museum in 1994, and Architecture in Uniform: Designing and Building for the Second World War, which took place at the Canadian Centre for Architecture in 2011 and was transferred to the Cité de l’Architecture et du Patrimoine in Paris and to the MAXXI in Rome in 2014.
 The first exhibition included in its material a range of building projects undertaken during the wartime; its main aspiration was to show how they contributed to technical innovations and social changes concerning postwar architectural production.
 The catalog that accompanied this exhibition addressed the chronology and architectural, technological, social, military and planning legacy of wartime.
 The exhibition aimed to show how the materials of wartime building and the visual language of their representation influenced architecture.
 The focus of the exhibition was centered on the nation, since, as the poster at its entrance reflected, its purpose was to present “how a wartime building change a nation”.
 By contrast, the second exhibition, which treated wartime technological products as components of the puzzle of the interactions of different national contexts, escaped the danger of celebrating economic productivity, political organization, and social consensus within the constrains of a national perspective.
 This was made possible through the inventive narrative zig-zags of its sequence, which was based on cross-sections that shed light on the policies undertaken in parallel by the belligerents jumping from one significant place to another, from Los Angeles to London and from Auschwitz to Moscow.
 In this case, the use of archival material coming from different institutions in different national contexts as well as their historical interpretation played a key role.
 Its main purpose was to make visible and comprehensible to the spectator that every fragment of the history narrated can take on different meanings if the interpreter adopts a different point of view.
 The curator based the research and its display on archival material coming from different institutions in order to make explicit the deformations that can take place because of the change of the perspective from which the events are diagnosed.
 The historical archival research preceding the exhibition was based on material coming from different institutions.
 Its narrative instead of producing consistencies it aimed to reveal disruptions.
 My presentation aims to show how architecture exhibitions are able to reveal different sets of cultural meanings through the strategies according to which the artefacts, that constitute their material, are articulated and through the tactics according to which the sequence of their narrative is conceived, functioning as a vehicle of transnational historiographical research.

-November 2015 Publication of my essay “L’AUA entre le Team 10 et le postmodernisme” in the catalogue of the exhibition entitled “Une architecture de l’engagement : l’AUA 1960-1985” at the Cité de l’Architecture et du Patrimoine in Paris, curated by Jean-Louis Cohen and Vanessa Grossman (Editions La Découverte et Cité de l’architecture & du patrimoine) ISBN: 978-2-37368-006-5
+November 2015 Publication of my essay “L’AUA entre le Team 10 et le postmodernisme” in the catalogue of the exhibition entitled “Une architecture de l’engagement : l’AUA 1960-1985” at the Cité de l’Architecture et du Patrimoine in Paris curated by Jean-Louis Cohen and Vanessa Grossman.

-20. December 2014 “Historiography of Architecture in Greece between XX and XXI Century: Architecture and Arts between “Greekness” and Globalization” in Art History journal ISSN: 2241 – 7338
+December 2014 Marianna Charitonidou, “Historiography of Architecture in Greece between XX and XXI Century: Architecture and Arts between “Greekness” and Globalization”, Art History journal, 3 (2014).
+ISSN: 2241 – 7338

-May 2014 “Historiography of the Interwar Period as a Reflection of the Ideological Constructions,” proceedings of the “1st Colloquium of History of Architecture in Greece” on the historiography of architecture in Greece in the 20th and 21st century “Art and architecture: between local and globalisation”, organised by the School of Fine Arts in Athens
+May 2014 “Historiography of the Interwar Period as a Reflection of the Ideological Constructions” in the proceedings of the “1st Colloquium of History of Architecture in Greece” on the historiography of architecture in Greece in the 20th and 21st century “Art and architecture: between local and globalisation” organised by the School of Fine Arts in Athens